 Amoudi Bay is situated a little outside the touristy hustle and bustle of Oia, but close enough that it’s only a quick foray into the action.

-Luckily there’s a number of spots right near the bay itself for travelers willing to spend both very little and a whole lot.
+Luckily there are a number of spots right near the bay itself for travelers willing to spend both very little and a whole lot.

 Though the area around Amoudi Bay has a large number of hotels and villas, here are two of the best on the cliffs of the bay itself.